peachpiecompiler/peachpie-docs/docs/php/phar.md

 In compile time, `.phar` files are opened and containing scripts compiled separatelly.

-Non-script entries, content files, are stored within the resulting assembly as resources.
-Such resources are accessed in runtime from within PHP code using `phar://` scheme prefix, or using .NET method `#!c# System.Reflection.Assembly.GetManifestResourceStream(name)` where name is in form of *"phar://{relative_phar_path}/{phar_entry_name}"*.
+Non-script entries, content files, are stored within the resulting assembly as an embedded resource.
+In result, the original phar file is not needed for the purpose of running the compiled application.

 ## StartupObject